 You’ll become familiar with the design and learn all the helpful tips and tools at your disposal.
 Plus, GIMP has an easy guidebook that you can use to find your way around the interface.
 You might discover some cool tricks you didn’t know were there!

 It’s also customizable with different plugins.
 It’s available on Windows, Mac and Linux.

 5. Or check out Pixlr X (no download required)

-This one runs in your browser, so you can use advanced tools with the help of a strong Wi-Fi connection.
-It comes with advanced tools like drawing and photo filters, but it’s especially useful for its easy cropping and resizing features.
+This one runs in your browser so that you can use advanced tools with the help of a strong Wi-Fi connection.
+It comes with advanced tools like drawing and photo filters, but it’s handy for easy cropping and resizing features.
 Plus, it’s compatible with Chrome, Firefox, Safari and Explorer.

 Oh, and did we mention you can download lightweight versions of the program on iOS and Android?
 It’s pretty versatile; the mobile apps don’t need much space or memory.
 Plus, you can instantly share your creations on your social media apps.

 Versatile, simple and full of useful tricks.
 No wonder it’s easy to love Pixlr X. Tap or click here to find out why it’s such a great option for beginners.

 6. This free audio editing software – Audacity – is amazing

 Do you have an inner musician dying to break out in song and dance?
 One way to let your inner singer-songwriter out is by editing audio files.
 But professional beat makers and expensive software can be intimidating at first.

 Not only is audio track editing complex — especially for beginners — but the programs for this task can cost you an arm and a leg.
 Not so with Audacity, one of our favorite free programs to share with you.